dinoooop/cc-grouping/README.md

-## CC Grouping
+# CC Grouping

 Laravel application that fetches data from external APIs for cities and countries, allows users to create groups of cities and countries, and provides an API to retrieve the grouped data.

-# Installation
+## Installation
 PHP 8.1 and Laravel 10 or higher are required.

-First of all install all composer files
+First of all, install all composer files
 ```sh
 composer install
 ```

-# Database Configuration
+## Database Configuration
-To configure your Laravel application to connect to the database, update the `.env` file with the following settings:
+To configure your Laravel application to connect to the database, update the following settings in `.env` file.

 ```dotenv
 DB_CONNECTION=mysql